 Registration and Registration Deadlines

 At each registration, courses must be selected with advice of the student’s academic advisor.
 Students are required to register online.
 Registration for a course obligates the student to pay tuition for the course unless an official drop or withdrawal is accomplished.
 Be advised some graduate courses do not follow the typical University calendar.
-Please contact the Office of Graduate Business Program for actual dates and times.
+Please refer to the MBA and MAcc academic calendar or contact the Office of Graduate Business Program for actual dates and times.

 Enrollment Requirements for Graduate Business Courses

 Only students admitted into a graduate business program are permitted to enroll in advanced-level coursework.
 The following general policy will be applied by all directors of graduate business programs in determining the eligibility of a Stetson undergraduate business student to enroll in advanced level courses:

 - Generally, in order for a student to enroll in an advanced-level business course, that student will be enrolled in a Stetson graduate business degree program.
 [Note: completion of certain established prerequisites may be required for enrollment in a particular graduate course.
 Further, a director of a graduate business program may choose to deny enrollment in a graduate course that is unique to his/her program to students not enrolled in that degree program.]